torreyleonard/algotrader/README.md

 		// User was authenticated
 	})
 	.catch(error => {
 		// Either the request failed, or Robinhood responded with an error.
+(Ex: you don't have internet access or your user credentials were incorrect)
-        // (Ex: you don't have interet access or your user credentials were incorrect) })
+	})
 ```
 Personally, I either store user data as an array in a .json file, then require it into the class, (insecure) or ask for the user's credentials in the console.
 You should handle this sensitive data in a way that you're comfortable with.